 A major challenge in this comes from the fact that maintenance is a dynamic process, where the process should continuously be adjusted based on changes in the system and its environment.
 In this, a sound understanding of the physical mechanisms is key, as the basis for failing systems and components is in nature physical.
 To be able to predict the performance of a design in highly dynamic (undefined) situations requires a theoretical (based) approach.

-Currently there is a large gap in maintenance approach between technical specialists and operations managers, originating from different perspectives on maintenance.
+Currently, there is a large gap in the maintenance approach between technical specialists and operations managers, originating from different perspectives on maintenance.
 By addressing both technical and operations aspects during the EngD programme, a necessary, clear (however missing) link is established between these two fields of expertise.

 Examples of design issues include:

 - The redesign of the texturing process in steel mills.
-Currently this is done using a texture on the rollers.
+Currently, this is done using a texture on the rollers.
 However, this texture is subjected to very harsh conditions and is thus facing high wear rates.
 This results in an unwanted evolution of the imprinted textures.
-Using for example a contactless method can solve this issue; currently the possibility to use laser texturing is investigated.
+Using, for example, a contactless method can solve this issue; currently, the possibility to use laser texturing is being investigated.
 (Tata Steel)

-The EngD programme in Maintenance is a two year post master programme that consists of three blocks: a block professional development, a block with in-depth and broadening courses and the technological design project.
+The EngD programme in Maintenance is a two-year post-master programme that consists of three blocks: a block of professional development, a block with in-depth and broadening courses and the technological design project.
 These blocks with a total of 120 EC can run parallel to each other.